Pwetzl/Chapter9_assesment/README.md

-# My first flask project
+# Chapter 9 assesment project- Databases

-- I created a flask structure
+- I created a simple database usin forms
-- I installed flask
+- I used flask
-- I was using a virtual environment
+- I was also using html
-- I can now use templates
-- I now know how to inherit templates